shipwright-io/website/content/en/blog/posts/2024-03-27-build-release-v0.13.0.md

 As the usage of the webhook increased over the last months, we've made enhancements to address certain gaps:

-- Previously, there was an issue with the proper conversion of BuildRuns from v1alpha1 to v1beta1 when a generated service account was utilized.
+- Previously, there was an issue with the proper conversion of `BuildRun` instances from v1alpha1 to v1beta1 when a generated service account was utilized.
 This has been resolved.
 - Additionally, a bug was identified where patching a completed v1beta1 BuildRun would inadvertently remove its status.
 This issue has been resolved.

 ### OCIArtifacts

 When implementing prevention measures against path traversal during the extraction of an OCI artifact, we were too strict.
 We only needed to prevent /../ because this means to go one directory up.
 We still must allow `..` because a directory or file can contain two subsequent dots in its name.
-You can now use files and directories with two subsequent dots in its name when using an OCI artifact as source.
+You can now use files and directories with two subsequent dots in their names when using an OCI artifact as source.

 ### Builds